NBC to launch free streaming service by 2020

 As if we don't have enough streaming options already, US broadcaster NBC is looking to take on the likes of Netflix and Amazon with its own service.

 According to CNBC, the streaming service would reportedly be free to use for anyone with a "traditional pay-TV subscription" in the US.
-It would be ad-supported, with a paid option (without ads) for around $12 a month (about £9 / AU$17) – though how it might affect licensing of NBC properties outside of the US is unclear.
+It would be ad-supported, with a paid option (without ads) for around $12 a month – though how it might affect licensing of NBC properties outside of the US is unclear.

 The service could launch at the start of 2020, and will reportedly feature news and sports coverage alongside NBC's TV and film content (NBC's parent company Comcast also owns Sky in the UK).